OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 > [!TIP]
 > To open Visual Studio Code as an administrator, select the **run as administrator** option when opening Visual Studio Code after searching for it in Windows.

 5. Within VS Code, select **CTRL + SHIFT + X** to open the Extensions bar.
-Search for the "Office Addin Debugger" extension and install it.
+Search for the "Microsoft Office Add-in Debugger" extension and install it.

 6. In the .vscode folder of your project, open the **launch.json** file.
 Add the following code to the `configurations` section: